Available as a two-year program

 - CYSE2005 Cyber-Security Co-Op

-- Apply cyber security skills in a Canadian working environment.
+- Students will apply their skills in cyber security in a Canadian working environment.

 *Courses subject to change.